 The Port of Helsinki reports on the achievement of its responsibility and sustainable development goals as a part of its annual reporting.

-› Shore power capabilities for nine berths
+› Shore power capabilities for several berths

 › Making alternative fuels available at Helsinki ports